-I loved every. single. minute.
+I adored every. single. minute.

 Nursing my children was a glorious experience the memories of which I will cherish forever!
 I’m sure most breastfeeding mothers would report the same.

 This is because unpasteurized, donor breastmilk is not always available from reputable sources and in sufficient quantities to meet a baby’s growing appetite.
 A friend of mine is dealing with this very situation right now with her adopted daughter.
 While she does her best to secure quality donor milk, the truth is that it isn’t enough, and she must supplement.
-Her first choice depending on local farm availability is goats milk formula as it seems to be digested a bit better by her baby.
+Her first choice depending on local farm availability is formula made with raw goats milk as it seems to be digested a bit better by her baby.

 Why Goats Milk Formula?

-With commercial formula best avoided and relying solely on donor breastmilk a risky proposition, homemade formula becomes an option well worth consideration.
+With commercial formula best avoided and relying solely on donor breastmilk a risky proposition, the homemade formula becomes an option well worth consideration.

 But why goats milk formula in particular?

-I always suggest to mothers to try homemade formula made with cow milk first because although goat milk is wonderfully rich in brain building fats, it must be used with caution in infant feeding as, unlike cow milk, goat milk lacks folic acid and is low in the nutrient vitamin B12 both of which are critical to the proper growth and development of a baby.
+I always suggest to mothers to try homemade formula made with cow milk first because although goat milk is wonderfully rich in brain-building fats, it must be used with caution in infant feeding as, unlike cow milk, goat milk lacks folic acid and is low in the nutrient vitamin B12 both of which are critical to the proper growth and development of a baby.

 Goats Milk Formula Recipe